OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    To set mode use

       mode con cols=x lines=y
+   or
+      mode con id=mode_id

-Maximum monitor resolution can be specified by adding string into qssetup.cmd, for example (DDC is not used now):
+   Maximum monitor resolution can be specified by adding an environment string into qssetup.cmd, for example (DDC is not used now):

       set vesa = on, maxw=1024, maxh=768